zeldigas/text2confl/docs/user-guide.md

 #### Configuration file

-Configuration file is `.text2confl.yml` (or `.text2confl.yaml` if you prefer this extension more) - create it in documentation root dir.
+Configuration file is `text2confl.yml` create it in documentation root dir.

 For the start put the following contents: